WinterAxis/ESV-MD-Bible/The_Bible_esv/23_Isaiah/Isa_37.md

 Then Sennacherib king of Assyria departed and returned home and lived at Nineveh.

 ###### 38
 And as he was worshiping in the house of Nisroch his god, Adrammelech and Sharezer, his sons, struck him down with the sword.
-And after they escaped into the land of Ararat, Esarhaddon his son reigned in his place. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And after they escaped into the land of Ararat, Esarhaddon his son reigned in his place.

 ***